 You have a right under the Privacy Act to access personal information held about you.
 You also have a right under the Privacy Act to request corrections to any personal information that the NDIS Commission holds about you if you think the information is inaccurate, out-of-date, incomplete, irrelevant, or misleading.
 However, the Privacy Act sets out circumstances in which the NDIS Commission may decline access to or correction of personal information (e.g. where access is unlawful under a secrecy provision in portfolio legislation, or where the personal information held is an opinion and not an objective fact).

 To access or seek correction of personal information we hold about you, please contact us using the contact details set out at section 5.1 of this Policy.
 It is also possible to access and correct documents held by the NDIS Commission under the Freedom of Information Act 1982 (the FOI Act).
-For information on this, please contact our FOI Coordinator (contact details are available on the NDIS Commission’s website).
+For information on this, please visit our FOI page.

 2.7 Accidental or unauthorised disclosure of personal information